PN summer web series kicks off in July! Learn more

 Gil’s Journey: Learning to be at Peace

-At the Foundation for Peripheral Neuropathy, we like to share with our constituents stories of hope from their peers who are living their best lives, despite the odds being stacked against them.
-Meet Gil – scientist, writer, avid outdoorsman and FPN supporter -who is another example.
+At the Foundation for Peripheral Neuropathy (FPN), we like to share with our constituents stories of hope from their peers who are living their best lives, despite the odds being stacked against them.
+Meet Gil – scientist, writer, avid outdoorsman and FPN supporter – who is another example.
 This is Gil’s neuropathy journey.

 We sat down with Gil to learn about his journey in more detail.

 Gil: I am a scientist.
 I taught math and physics for years.
 Eventually I got into consulting and worked as a defense contractor for the United States Air Force.
-I just retired last year.
-I have also always been an avid outdoorsman.
-I love hiking and camping and still try to stay active.
+Having just retired last year, I remain an avid outdoorsman.
+Hiking and camping have always been passions of mine, and I still try to stay active.
 In retirement, I have started writing.
 I have developed a website for my work and have been blogging, about my travels and my PN story.
 My wife and I are at the point in our lives where we are ready to downsize, so we are in the midst of cleaning out our house and getting rid of things we can do without.

 FPN: How did your peripheral neuropathy diagnosis come about?

-Gil: My PN started in my 40s and for years was barely noticeable.
-It progressed very slowly.
-Initially, it was just an odd sensation on the bottom of my feet.
-When I would walk barefoot on hard floors, it felt to me as if I was walking on a cushy rather than hard surface.
-Luckily, I had no pain until I was in my mid-50s.
-And even then, it was more of a discomfort, like a pebble in my shoe.
-When I consulted my doctor at my annual check-up, he gave me pain meds and referred me to a neurologist.
-The neurologist did x-rays and a nerve conduction test and confirmed the diagnosis of peripheral neuropathy.
-He changed my pain meds to gabapentin.
-The quality of my pain changed over time – it was as if my skin felt stretched tight.
-I started having tingling and cramping in my feet and calves.
+Gil: My PN started in my 40s with barely noticeable symptoms and progressed slowly.
+Initially, I felt an odd sensation on the bottom of my feet, like walking on a cushy surface when barefoot on hard floors.
+I didn’t experience pain until my mid-50s, and even then, it felt more like a pebble in my shoe.
+During an annual check-up, my doctor prescribed pain meds and referred me to a neurologist.
+The neurologist confirmed peripheral neuropathy after conducting x-rays and a nerve conduction test and changed my medication to gabapentin.
+Over time, the pain shifted, feeling like stretched tight skin, with tingling and cramping in my feet and calves.

 FPN: How do you currently manage your condition?